bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 If formatting dates manually via `Intl.DateTimeFormat`, use the `calendarLocale` property value instead of the `locale` property value to ensure you are using the same calendaring convention that `<b-calendar>` uses.
-This is especially true for the IE11 browser which does not fully implement all features of `Intl.DateTimeFormat`.
-Refer to the [Internaltionaliation section](#internationalization) section below for additional details.
+This is especially true for the IE 11 browser which does not fully implement all features of `Intl.DateTimeFormat`.
+Refer to the [Internationalization section](#internationalization) section below for additional details.

 ## Internationalization